madanyc/workfront-learn.en/help/administrator-fundamentals-program/approval-processes/group-specific-approval-processes.md

 ---
-title: How to Manage Group-Specific Approvals
+title: Understand group-specific approval processes
 description: Learn what information you'll need to gather about users before creating user profiles in [!DNL Adobe Workfront].
 ---

-# Group-specific approval processes
+# Understand group-specific approval processes

 Both system and group administrators can create approval processes in [!DNL Workfront].
 System administrators can create processes for use throughout the [!DNL Workfront] system or ones just for a specific group.
 Group administrators can create or edit processes only for the group they manage.